flowcore-io/nodejs-typescript-transformer-example/README.md

 yarn test:watch
 ```

+> Note!
+> ---
+> Running the tests on Mac Docker requires VirtioFS to be enabled

 When changes are made any of the files the transformer will be reloaded and the tests will be run again.

 ### Change the transformer